Neal Lawson: Biography

-He then went to work for the late Lord Bell at Lowe Bell Political as a lobbyist before helping found a lobby and PR company LLM Communications in 1997.
-He helped set up Compass in 2003, and left LLM in 2004, with the large payout allowing him to focus full time on this work.
-He now serves as executive director.
+He set up Compass in 2003 together with Tom Bentley, Michael Jacobs and Matthew Taylor, and left LLM in 2004 with a large payout that allowed him to focus full-time on his new work.
+He has since served as Compass's executive director.
 Compass describes itself as "a home for those who want to build and be a part of a Good Society; one where equality, sustainability and democracy are not mere aspirations, but a living reality."
 It has campaigned on issues such as high pay (helping form the High Pay Centre), and against loan sharking.
-It now runs a major campaign for a Universal Basic Income.
+As of 2020, it ran a campaign for Universal Basic Income.
 At the 2017 general election Compass helped form the Progressive Alliance and continues to work across all progressive parties and movements.
-Compass adopts a theory of transition to a good society called 45° Change, based on a report Lawson wrote in 2019.
+Compass adopted a theory of transition to a good society called 45° Change based on a report Lawson wrote in 2019.